 4) Sperm Hyaluronan Binding Assay

-Sperm Hyaluronan Binding Assay is a sperm function test that provides qualitative assessment of sperm quality, maturity and fertilization potential by measuring the proportion of sperm bound to hyaluronan.
-HBA results may assist clinicians in identifying patients with a potentially poor prognosis for IUI and IVF.
+Sperm Hyaluronan Binding Assay (HBA) is a sperm function test that provides qualitative assessment of sperm quality, maturity and fertilisation potential by measuring the proportion of sperm bound to hyaluronan.
+HBA results may assist clinicians in identifying patients with a potentially poor prognosis for intrauterine insemination (IUI) and in-vitro fertilisation (IVF).

 5) Sperm Survival Test